ykotturi/CSCW-2019-Workshop/README.md

 **How to Submit**

 Submissions and questions should be directed to futureofworkplaces@gmail.com by the submission deadline.
-Please submit your position paper in PDF format by September 23, 2019, 5pm PDT.
+Please submit your position paper in PDF format by August 25, 2019 for early decision notification, or by September 23, 2019 for later decision notification.

 **Archival Copies**